edlund/linux-microfs/README.md

 its buffers more efficiently.
 The downside is that each regular file and symlink requires one extra block pointer with this setup.

+It is possible that decompressor specific data is stored immediately after the super block.
+This will happen if the decompressor needs some extra information that is not normally available, one example is the dictionary size for the `xz` decompressor.

 ## Building microfs